SiBorg7/Damm/README.md

 This can be incorporated into any program where a check digit needs to be generated and/or checked for validity.

+Author

+This script was written by Simon Dulku

+Licence

+This program is free software; you can redistribute it and/or modify it under the same terms as R itself

 Reference

 This implementation of the Damm Alogirthm is based on the description and matrix given in the reference